s8sg/kafka-connect-zookeeper/README.md

     $ kafka_2.11-0.9.0.0/bin/connect-standalone.sh kafka-connect-zookeeper/connect-standalone.properties  kafka-connect-zookeeper/config/connect-zk-sink.properties
     ```

-2. Check that the zookeeper-sink plugin has written the data to the zookeeper
+2. Check that the zookeeper-sink plugin has written the data to the zookeeper node `test-data-sink`
     ```
-    $ python zk_util.py download localhost:2181 /test/data
+    $ python zk_util.py download localhost:2181 /test/test-data-sink
     this_is_a_test_data
     ```

 #### TODO